CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 This project will take over where I left off with the raspbian mythtv projects and now those projects will be converted over to  centos 7 armhfp based.
 Now that I have seen and worked with the stable centos 7 armhfp build system thats now available, its the best for me.
 Is it fast as raspbian, no, it takes overclocking it to compare in my brief review, but I still like it since my background has been more rpm based than deb based.
 I like to build rpms, I dont enjoy building debs.

-*LMC sure makes building images easier than the old manual methods either will installroot or livecd-creator.
+*LMC sure makes building images easier than the old manual methods either will installroot or half-done methods with livecd-creator.
+To be fair LC was never created for the image work LMC evidently was.